ashfrazer/PixelMate/README.md

 **Make sure to have [Docker](https://www.docker.com/get-started/) installed.
 Docker will containerize the MariaDB database.**

-- Open **three** Command Prompt windows and run the following command in all 3:
+- Open **three** Command Prompt windows, navigate to the project directory, and run the following command in all 3:
 `mvnw clean install`

 - In Window 1, run the following command to run the back-end server: